How to measure company culture: Tips and tools on metrics that count

 The classic culture metrics are a great starting point, but today’s dynamic workplace calls for smarter, real-time insights.
 These next-gen signals reveal what really makes your culture tick:

 • Recognition rates: How often are employees saying “thank you,” and who’s getting noticed?
-High rates signal appreciation, psychological safety, and clarity around valued behaviors — plus, platforms like Achievers turn every shout-out into actionable data.
+High rates signal appreciation, psychological safety, and clarity around valued behaviors.

-• Engagement in employee networks: Activity, interactions, and positive vibes in internal social platforms reveal the informal culture — how people collaborate and connect day-to-day.
+• Engagement in employee networks: Activity, interactions, and public thank-you messages on internal platforms show how people collaborate and work together day to day.

 • Psychological safety: Can employees speak up, ask questions, or admit mistakes without fear?
 Pulse surveys and feedback tools help measure this vital, if intangible, aspect.